hinderling/hinderling.github.io/index.md

 </pre>
 <hr>

-## Art
+## Art in Research
 I’m interested in how art methods can be applied to research and how research can be communicated through art.
-Works resulting from interdisciplinary collaboration (Photography [Tim Oliver Rod](https://timrod.photo), Music [Ueli Kempter](https://www.instagram.com/uelikempter/)) has been exhibited in galleries and is used in scientific presentations.
+Works resulting from interdisciplinary collaboration (Photography [Tim Oliver Rod](https://timrod.photo), Music [Ueli Kempter](https://www.instagram.com/uelikempter/)) have been exhibited in galleries and are used in scientific presentations.

 <figure>
 <pre>